Keyboard shortcuts

 let op = database.new_transaction()?;

-let todos_store = op.get_subtree::<Table<Todo>>("todos")?;
+let todos_store = op.get_store::<Table<Todo>>("todos")?;

 let todo = Todo::new(title);

-// Insert the data - Table assigns an ID
+// Insert the todo into the Table

 let todo_id = todos_store.insert(todo)?;